FreePeak/cortex/pkg/README.md

 ### Creating Tools

-The SDK provides a fluent interface for creating tools and their parameters:
+The Platform provides a fluent interface for creating tools and their parameters:

 ```go
 // Create a calculator tool